RomainEndelin/product_manager_assessment/README.md

 As such, it is fully test-covered.
 The project follows a very straightforward Rails architecture, and functional tests are located in `spec/requests/api`.

-The design of the API has been domain-driven, thanks to the use of *Apiary.io* (based on *Blueprint API*) and *Pivotal Tracker*.
+The design of the API has been domain-driven, thanks to the use of [Apiary.io](http://docs.productmanagerassessment.apiary.io/) (based on [API Blueprint](https://apiblueprint.org/)) and [Pivotal Tracker](https://www.pivotaltracker.com/n/projects/1662965).
 The focus has been put on quality and reliability rather than scope.
-So the API is rather basic, but thanks to the test coverage and the CI infrastructure, it could be easily extended.
+So the API is rather basic, but thanks to the test coverage and the CI infrastructure, it could be easily extended or refactored.

-The project includes a Continuous Integration and Continuous Deployment infrastructure, based on *Github*, *TravisCI* and *Heroku*.
+The project includes a Continuous Integration and Continuous Deployment infrastructure, based on [Github](https://github.com/RomainEndelin/product_manager_assessment), [TravisCI](https://travis-ci.org/RomainEndelin/product_manager_assessment) and [Heroku](https://product-manager-assessment.herokuapp.com).
 As part of the Continuous Integration process, the API is continuously tested against its specification (using [*Dredd*](https://github.com/apiaryio/dredd)), and the results are reported into *Apiary.io*.
 This guarantees the documentation to be always up-to-date.

 ## Perspectives